themaryanjuguna/PatientRegistry/README.md

 #### By **Maryanne Njũgũna**

 ## Description of program
-Patient Registry is an Android App with an objective of registering patients living with rare conditions in Kenya,
+Patient Registry is an Android App with an objective of registering patients living with rare conditions in Kenya.
+Future Developments will include patients in a particular region with the similar conditions can form a Patient Support Group, thus will have a Support Group Directory.

 ## Prerequisites